 For example, if you demand $10 profit, Fine Art America adds their own markup.
 The final price may be $47 dollars, of which you get $10.
 You keep 35% of the final price, and they get the other 65%.

 It isn’t bad if you don’t need to print or ship the images – they take care of that.
 And of course you can raise your profit, but then the final price raises too.

-It is a viable option for the amount of work it takes to sell photos on your part
+It is a viable option for the amount of work it takes to sell photos on your part.

 There we have it.
 10 websites where you can sell photos online and make money.
 The stock websites may give you dribs and drabs, but the more they are used, the more money you make.

+The best things about these is the workload it takes off you as a photographer.
 They continue to make you a profit just by sitting in your portfolio.